luisher98/polititian-stock-scraper/README.md

-# Politician Stock Trading Scrapper
+# Politician Stock Trading Scraper

 This project is a web scraper designed to extract stock trading data of politicians.
 It uses Puppeteer for web scraping, OpenAI for PDF to JSON conversion, and Express for serving the data.